Answer a few simple questions to make your document in minutes

 The individual granting permission is known as the "principal," while the individuals or entities obtaining authority are called the "agents."
 Suitable for residents of Texas, our Power of Attorney for health care is made for use in Harris County, Dallas County, Tarrant County, and in all other parts of the state.
 All Texas Healthcare PoA forms from Rocket Lawyer can be tailored for your specific circumstances.
 This official document will provide confirmation to medical providers and other parties that your agent(s) can act in your interest.

-It's fast and simple to grant or obtain the support you need with a free Texas Healthcare Power of Attorney template from Rocket Lawyer:
+It's fast and simple to grant or obtain the support you need with a free Texas Medical Power of Attorney template from Rocket Lawyer:

 This route is often notably less time-consuming than finding and working with a traditional attorney.
 If necessary, you can prepare a Medical PoA on behalf of an elderly parent, a spouse, or another relative, and then have that person sign it once you've drafted it.
 Please remember that for a Power of Attorney to be considered legally valid, the principal must be mentally competent at the time of signing.
 In the event that the principal has already been declared legally incompetent, a conservatorship may be required.
 When managing such a situation, it's best for you to speak to an attorney.

-At times, in researching the subjects of estate planning or elder care, you may hear the terms "healthcare proxy" and "healthcare power of attorney" being used together.
+At times, in researching the subjects of estate planning or elder care, you may hear the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" being used together.
 At the end of the day, they're one and the same.
 That said, it's entirely possible to give power of attorney over affairs that aren't related to health care, in which case, "proxy" typically is not the term of choice.

 The fees associated with hiring a legal provider to produce a Medical Power of Attorney might add up to anywhere from $200 to $500, depending on your location.
 Unlike many other Power of Attorney template websites that you might find elsewhere, Rocket Lawyer offers members up to a 40% discount when hiring a lawyer, so an attorney can represent you if you ever require help.